Categories

 This post may contain affiliate links and we may earn a commission.
 Learn more

-Nowadays, knowing the price history of a subscription service is just as important as the actual price.
+Nowadays, knowing the price history of a live TV service is just as important as the actual price.

 Price increase summary